botflux/gulp-picture/README.md

 ## Note

 This implementation is just a 'sandbox'.
-The guidelines is not respected.
+The guidelines are not respected.